Whitening vs Bleaching Your Teeth & Crest Whitestrips

 To still achieve a similar level of whitening to tray whitening products with whitestrips, means that the dissolution of stuck-on stains by hydrogen peroxide and acids is the primary mechanism of tooth whitening in Crest whitestrips.
 Ironically, to keep your teeth healthiest you do not want to expose your teeth to acids more than you have to, and you want to preserve your enamel pellicle for its acid-resistant properties.

 Even though whitestrips are acidic and will disrupt the pellicle, this does not mean that Whitestrips are all bad.
 In fact, using Crest Whitestrips is probably the most convenient way to whiten your teeth at home, and they won’t make your teeth as sensitive because less hydrogen peroxide gets into your teeth.

-- You should brush your teeth with a fluoride toothpaste before hand, spit and do not rinse.
+- You should brush your teeth with fluoride toothpaste beforehand, spit, and do not rinse.

 - Use them at night instead of in the morning.